denoland/meet-me/README.md

 - TODO(kt3k): document the parameters to set.
 - Then you'll find client id and client secrent of the oauth client.
 - Copy those values and set them as `CLIENT_ID` and `CLIENT_SECRET`.

+For Deno Land employees:
+- You can find these values in the password manager.